Genymobile/scrcpy/README.md

 #### Limit frame rate

-On devices with Android >= 10, the capture frame rate can be limited:
+The capture frame rate can be limited:

 ```bash
 scrcpy --max-fps 15
 ```

+This is officially supported since Android 10, but may work on earlier versions.

 #### Crop